beyarkay/genghis_server/README.md

 See the [Genghis Client](https://github.com/beyarkay/genghis_client) to get started.

 ## Work in progress:
+* Allow github hosting
+    * w+ is not enough regex for github usernames.
+Need to allow `a-zA-Z0-9-_.`
+    * Everything works up to adding the client to clients.json, but the UI doesn't update after that has happened server-side

 * fix the D3 script to now redraw the bg
-* Allow github hosting
 * allow control of the bot from the CLI
 * Before pushing `genghis_server`, should split server-state into:
     * server-config.json and server-state.json